nkrishnaswamy/nkrishnaswamy.github.io/_posts/2023-03-06-congratulations-aniket-tomar.md

 Congratulations to Aniket!
 It's been a pleasure working with you and I look forward to seeing what you do next!

-Here we are after the defense with Aniket's external committee: myself, Prof. Nathaniel Blanchard and Prof. Ben Clegg from Psychology.
+Here we are after the defense with Aniket's committee: myself, Prof. Nathaniel Blanchard and Prof. Ben Clegg from Psychology.

 ![Aniket Tomar MS Thesis Defense](../../../assets/images/posts/aniket-defense.jpg?raw=true "Aniket Tomar MS Thesis")